unitedworldwrestling/wkhtmltopdf-amd64/README.md

 Binaries for __CentOS 7__, also installable with composer, can be found here: [github.com/rvanlaak/wkhtmltopdf-amd64-centos7](https://github.com/rvanlaak/wkhtmltopdf-amd64-centos7)

+This binary is downloaded from [https://builds.wkhtmltopdf.org/0.12.6-dev/](https://builds.wkhtmltopdf.org/0.12.6-dev/)

 ## Installation

 _Hint_:
 The version of the binary is equal to the git tag.
-To install the latest version, use '0.12.4'.
+To install the latest version, use '0.12.6dev'.

 ### Packagist